How to Convert Python Files into Executables

 pip3 install pyinstaller

-To get started, I'm gonna use an example Python file from writing a keylogger tutorial, to show you how you can exactly use Pyinstaller.
+To get started, I will use an example Python file from writing a keylogger tutorial to show you exactly how you can use Pyinstaller.

 So, to run it, you need to be in the same directory of the Python file you wanna build and write the following: